 Use Pluggable Authentication Module pamsrv for login password authentication of remote HVR connections.
 PAM is a service provided by several Operation Systems as an alternative to regular login/password authentication, e.g. checking the /etc/passwd file.
 Often -plogin will configure HVR child processes to check passwords in the same way as the operating system.
 Available PAM services can be found in file /etc/pam.conf or directory /etc/pam.d.

 Configure HVR remote listener service to run under the current login HVR account using password pwd, instead of under the default system login account.
 May only be supplied with option -ac.
 Empty passwords are not allowed.
 The password is kept (hidden) within the Microsoft Windows operating system and must be re-entered if passwords change.

 Limits the HVR child process to only accept connections which are able to supply the password for account user.
 Multiple -U options can be supplied.

-To create and start a Windows listener service to listen on port number 4343:
+Command to create and run/start the hvrremotelistener as a Windows service and listen on port number 4343.

 Executable for remote HVR service.

 Used by HVR for user authentication.